eirisocherry/shake-and-crop/README.md

 2. Frequency keyframe animation is smooth and correct, performance expensive tho (in s_shake it's twitchy and incorrect)
 3. Works in one space, when applied to a single layer (if you move the layer out the comp and move it back with another shake/crop, the edges of the layer won't be cut)
 4. Anchor point controls
-5. No plugins needed
+5. No plugins needed and free!
-6. Free!

 ## Installation
 1. Download the `shake-and-crop.zip`.